tlarrain98/fftuna/README.md

 `npm start` or `npm run devstart` (runs nodemon script)

-If done correctly, you should be redirected to localhost:3000, where the clientside code will be running.
-The serverside code will be hosted on localhost:5000.
+If done correctly, you should be redirected to localhost:3000 (or localhost:5000 if you used npm start, which runs a serve script.), where the client-side code will be running.
+The serverside code will be hosted on localhost:6000.